 best-selling novel by Jennifer Weiner.

-Collette received some of the best reviews of her career in the Samuel Goldwyn release
+Collette received some of the best reviews of her career in the Samuel

 film received a total of 23 awards and completed the Best Film trifecta in

 Australia, taking home the award at the IF Awards, the FCCA Awards and the AFI

-In 2004 Collette starred in Universal's comedy CONNIE & CARLA, opposite Nia
+In 2004 Collette starred in Universal's comedy Connie & Carla, opposite Nia

 Vardalos.
-Later that year, Collette then went on to co-star opposite Alec Baldwin, Matthew
+Later that year, Collette then went on to co-star opposite Alec

-Appearing in four films, 2002 marked a substantial year for Collette's film career.
-She
+Appearing in four films, 2002 marked a substantial year for Collette's film

-film THE HOURS, opposite Nicole Kidman, Meryl Streep and Julianne Moore.
+opposite Nicole Kidman, Meryl Streep and Julianne Moore.
 In the summer of 2000,

 Collette earned an Academy Award nomination for her performance in M. Night

-star in the critically acclaimed Miramax film,
+star in the critically acclaimed Miramax film, Velvet Goldmine.
+She also

-adaptation of Jane Austen's Emma, alongside Gwyneth Paltrow and Ewan McGregor.
+Austen's Emma, alongside Gwyneth Paltrow and Ewan McGregor.

 Born and raised in Australia, Collette was a student at Australia's

 prestigious National Institute of Dramatic Art (NIDA).
 In addition to her

 performances for the Velvoir Street Theater and the Sydney Theater Company.

-Collette resides in Australia.
+Collette lives in Australia.